Jim Pattison: Business career

-In September 2020, at age 91, Pattison was continuing to look for fresh investment deals.
+In September 2020, at 91 years old, Pattison exhibited an ongoing engagement in his business career and was actively pursuing new investment opportunities.
 At that time, a news item stated that "Jim Pattison Group Inc. had $10.9 billion in revenue and employed 48,000 people".

 Philanthropy

 Imagine Canada rated the Jim Pattison Foundation in 2008 as the eighth largest giver of charitable grants by a private foundation in Canada.
+That year, Pattison made a $1,000,000 donation as a matching gift for funds raised for the Apostolic Church of Pentecost’s creation of a church planting endowment fund.

 On April 16, 2009, Jim Pattison announced that Save-On Foods donated $100,000 to CBC Television in order to rent high-definition television trucks for away games during the Vancouver Canucks' 2009 1st round NHL playoff series against the St. Louis Blues.
 Prior to this donation, CBC stated that it would not broadcast high-definition away games in St. Louis due to the cost of renting high-definition equipment during the current tough economic times and major cuts to funding for the CBC by the federal government.

 Pattison is a well-known philanthropist, and an article in The Globe and Mail noted, "He has always given away 10% of his income."
 In July 2013, he donated up to $5 million to Victoria Hospitals Foundation (Victoria, British Columbia), to support its "Building Care Together" campaign to purchase new equipment for the new patient care tower at the Royal Jubilee Hospital.
 In recognition, the hospital named the ground floor lobby of the patient care tower "The Jim Pattison Atrium and Concourse."
 In 2011, Pattison contributed $5 million to add his name and to match public donations for a $10 million 100-day fundraising campaign in Surrey, British Columbia for the new Jim Pattison Outpatient Care and Surgery Centre run by Fraser Health.
 Other donations in the past included $20 million Vancouver General Hospital in 1999 and $5 million to the Lions Gate Hospital in 2008.

 On March 28, 2017, Pattison donated $75 million to the construction of the new St. Paul's Hospital in Vancouver, a Canadian record for a private donation to a health care provider.
 On May 30, 2017, Pattison and the Jim Pattison Foundation announced they were donating $50 million, the largest private donation in Saskatchewan history, to the new Children's Hospital of Saskatchewan in Saskatoon, Saskatchewan which is expected to open in 2019.
 It was also announced that day the new hospital would be named Jim Pattison Children's Hospital in his honour.

 During a March 2018 interview, Pattison made the following comment about his philanthropy.
 "We’ve got the base of our company – it’s taken us 57 years to build – where we can do some serious things and give serious money away as time goes by.
 The bigger we get the more money we make, and the more we can give away.
 We’re just getting into it."